SilverLinings89/Waveguide/Progress.md

 About the erroneous dofs on interfaces.
 The dofs that cause the residual are the upper interface dofs of a domain - mainly in the boundary methods.The further out you go, the bigger the error.
 I will have to check if these get assembled correctly (non-transformed etc.).
 It is good to see, that the code runs for higher order elements but it is not yet stable.
 I can analyze the run results to see if there are obvious problems.
 Could not connect via TeamViewer.
 Will have to retry tomorrow.

+# Friday, 1st of October

+I removed some old functions.
+During that, I noticed that most likely I no longer need to sort the dofs.
+That was needed before I reforged the meshes.
+As a consequence, this logic might actually cause the issues I see at interfaces by reorienting dofs the wrong way.
+Testing.
+I also evaluated the results of the higher order run.
+The results look pretty similar in their errors to the HSIE problems on lowest order.
+This leads me to believe it's a problem with face orientations as mentioned above.
+There seems to be no issue without the sorting.
+Will now reattempt the higher order computations and HSIE.